CPERLTAR/Vence-API/README.md

 python api.py
 ```

-The script `api.py` will loop through the date range supplied in the `config.json` file in 12 hour intervals (to prevent server timeout errors).
+The script [`api.py`](https://github.com/amantaya/Vence-API/blob/main/api.py)  will loop through the date range supplied in the `config.json` file in 12 hour intervals (to prevent server timeout errors).
 Each iteration of the loop will print the start and end dates for that interation, as well as printing an HTTP status code which may be helpful for diagnosing server errors.

-Additionally, if any messages are missing a date or time value, `api.py` will print out an index indicating which messages are missing a date or time value.
+Additionally, if any messages are missing a date or time value, [`api.py`](https://github.com/amantaya/Vence-API/blob/main/api.py) will print out an index indicating which messages are missing a date or time value.
 Messages missing seconds or microseconds will be fixed by replacing the missing values with zeros.

-The script will fail and print an error message if any dates or times are missing values for the year, month, day, hour or minutes.
+Known issue: [`api.py`](https://github.com/amantaya/Vence-API/blob/main/api.py) will print an error message if any dates or times are missing values for the year, month, day, hour or minutes.
+Any data missing these values will cause the script to fail.

 <img src="docs/img_39.png" width=100% height=100%>

 Data is written to a CSV file in your current working directory (e.g. **C:/Users/andre/Vence-API-main**) inside of a new folder called "data".
-The file is named with the start and end date of the data, which was specified in the `config.json`.
+The file is named with the start and end date of the data, which we specified in the `config.json`.

 <img src="docs/img_40.png" width=100% height=100%>

-2022-06-01_2022-06-01_Vence-message-data.csv

 ## Data Definitions